adonisjs/v6-docs/content/docs/reference/commands.md

 - Suffix: `NA`
 - Class name example: `OrderShipped`
 - File name example: `order_shipped.ts`
 - Recommendation: You must name your events around the lifecycle of an action.
-For example: `MailSending`, `MailSent`, `RequestCompleted` and so on.
+For example: `MailSending`, `MailSent`, `RequestCompleted`, and so on.

 ```sh
 node ace make:event orderShipped